rbuchberger/objective_elements/README.md

 - Example: `img.attributes.src # 'angry-baby.jpg'`
 - Convenience method/syntactic sugar: Returns the value of a given attribute name, as a
 - space-separated string.
-This relies on method_missing, which means that any overlap with already existing methods won't work.  **You can't access `class` or `method` html attributes this way, because basic objects in ruby already have those methods.**
+This relies on method_missing, which means that any overlap with already existing methods won't work.
+- **You can't access `class` or `method` html attributes this way, because basic objects in ruby already have those methods.**
+- **Ruby methods can't have dashes in them.** This means `p.data-awesomeness` won't work.

 `.(attribute_name) = value`
 - Example: `img.attributes.src = 'happy-baby.jpg'`